margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Write about a time you watched the sun rise. ##
+This morning, I wathced the sun rising in Norfolk, VA through the reflection shown in a car window.
+Watching the sun rise brings freshness to the day.
+The light causes people to want to rise up, learn something new, and contribute to humanity for another day.
+The sun will always rise in every corner of the Earth, for all people in all nations.

+## What do you think is the most important question in life? ##
+'How do I love someone?' and 'What am I learning?' are the two most important questions in life.
+Answers to these questions provide the motives for staying active, moving, and being.
+With love for someone, if not all of humanity throughout the day, there is vibrancy in and a cause for the day.
+With the desire to understand a topic or a concept, there is reason and a cause for each day.
+A life well-lived includes loving the people around, learnnig more about love and the reason for living, and creating something to support people.

+## What book do you wish you had written?
+What would you change in your version? ##
+A book I wish to write is one on the cultural influences on 'Made in America'.
+Many ideas, and engineering and mathematical concepts come from other countries - Scotland, Egypt, India, China, and Italy and Greece.
+It would be fun to write a book about the cultural influenes and 'Made in America'.
+## Write about a time you felt loved. ##
+Today, I have felt loved and fully forgiven inside.
+I feel so loved that it feels as if all the things wrong in my consciousness have been detached, and removed.
+I am grateful to feel the love from new friends and old friends.
+I am also grateful to feel the love for new friends and old.
+As the giving of love, so the receiving.

 ## What compliments have people given you? ##
 (1) I have a good smile
 (2) I have a good laugh, and sense of humor